microprediction/keymaker/README.md

 # keymaker
 More fun that talking to an AutoML salesperson.

-You can use this template to periodically top up your WRITE_KEY's balance, allowing you to use the public, open automated machine learning prediction network indefinitely.
+You can use this template to periodically top up your WRITE_KEY's balance using GitHub Actions, allowing you to use the public, open automated machine learning prediction network indefinitely.
 See [Microprediction.Com](https://www.microprediction.com/) if you are not yet familiar with the prediction network project.

 ##